-3 Encourage activities that result in the use of large amounts of fuel, water, or energy, or use of these in a wasteful manner?
+3. Encourage activities that result in the use of large amounts of fuel, water, or energy, or use of these in a wasteful manner?

-The project will not involve the use of large amounts of fuel, water, and energy, or the use of these resources in a wasteful manner.
+The project will no! involve !he use of large amounts of fuel, water, and energy. or the use of these resources in a wasteful manner.